Five-day beach break in Dubai

-Beautiful beaches, luxurious beach clubs, waterside restaurants and cool surfer cafes are just a few of the attractions of Dubai in the winter.
-Unearth “real Dubai” neighbourhoods, cool performance pit-stops, beckoning canals, and some of the developments that have made Dubai famous.
-Pick a starting point, and drive down Jumeirah Road for an effortless self-guided tour of the city's seaside hotspots.
+Unearth seaside neighbourhoods, cool cafés, gourmet pit-stops and some of the lifestyle developments that have made Dubai famous.
+Pick a starting point, and drive down Jumeirah Road for an effortless self-guided tour of the city's beachside hotspots.

-A 15-minute drive away, find one of Dubai's best known beach features, The Palm Jumeirah, the world's largest man-made island featuring an impressive 78km of shoreline in the shape of a palm frond.
-Drive up the “trunk” (or catch the monorail for an elevated view over the island), and turn left at the top to explore.
-Park on the roadside and take a stroll down the ocean-side path popular with the Palm's residents.
-Perch on the wide sandstone walls for an uninterrupted view of skydivers floating back to earth, and Skydive Dubai's small planes in action over the Dubai Marina.
+A 15-minute drive from your first day’s beach stop, you’ll find one of Dubai's best known landmarks, Palm Jumeirah.
+The world's largest man-made island features an impressive 78km of shoreline in the shape of a palm frond.
+Drive up the ‘trunk’ (or catch the monorail for an elevated view over the island), and turn right at the top to explore the world-famous Atlantis, The Palm hotel.

-Continue onwards to Kite Beach, known for the hordes of colourful kites that fill the skies most weekends.
-Off-shore, the theme continues, with kite and parasailors swooping and soaring metres above the water’s surface.
-Emirati-owned burger truck, Salt (Street 2D), sits next to the sands; its American-style burgers and cheese fries making a hearty meal for sunseekers.
-The silver Airstream-turned-burger kitchen was an early adopter of Dubai's Lotus cookie craze, with Salt’s speculoos (caramelised biscuit) soft-serves and milkshakes the becoming the foundation of its repeat order reputation.
+Further down Jumeirah Beach Road, you’ll find Kite Beach, known for the hordes of colourful kites that fill the skies most weekends.
+Offshore, the theme continues, with kite and parasailers swooping and soaring metres above the water’s surface.
+Emirati-owned burger truck, Salt, sits between the sands and the well-kept running track; its American-style burgers and cheese fries making a hearty meal for sunseekers.